biolab/orange3/doc/widgets/unsupervised/PCA.md

 -----------

 [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA) computes the PCA linear transformation of the input data.
-It outputs either a transformed data set with weights for individual instances or weights for principal components.
+It outputs either a transformed data set with weights of individual instances or weights of principal components.

 ![PCA widget](images/PCA-stamped.png)

 1. Select how many principal components you wish in your output.
-It is best to choose as few as possible with as high variance as possible.
+It is best to choose as few as possible with variance
+   covered as high as possible.
 You can also set how much variance you wish to cover with your principal components.
 2. When *Auto send on change* is ticked, the widget will automatically communicate all the changes.
 Alternatively click *Send data*.
-3. Principal components graph, where the red line is the variance per component and the green line is cumulative variance covered by components.
+3. Principal components graph, where the red (lower) line is the variance covered per component and the green (upper) line is cumulative variance covered by components.

 The number of components of the transformation can be selected either in the *Components Selection* input box or by dragging the vertical